How To Develop The Right Mindset For Creative Photography

 Here are some important questions that, as a creative person, you really should be asking yourself.

 It’s a truly great time to be a photographer.
-I find inspiration and motivation in the fact that, as a creative soul, I do more than simply document the world around me.
+I find inspiration and motivation in the fact that, as a creative soul, my photos do more than simply document the world around me.

 I don't take photos.
 I make photos that explore the connection between that which is seen and that which is experienced in the beauty of the moment.